yamishio11/ysmm/README.md

 M: Modding
 M: Module

-A incredibly simple wrapper for vLuau that allows secure calling of luau code with function blacklisting and custom global support.
+An incredibly simple wrapper for vLuau that allows secure calling of luau code with function blacklisting and custom global support.

 ## Usage